abhishek-kumar-code/Redfish_Public/Specification.md

 Services shall not require authentication to retrieve the service root and `/redfish` resources.

-##### OData $metadata document request
+##### OData service and $metadata document requests

+Redfish services expose two OData-defined documents at specific URIs to enable generic OData clients to navigate the Redfish service.

-Redfish services shall expose an [OData $metadata document](#service-metadata) that describes the service at the `/redfish/v1/$metadata` URI.
+* Service shall expose an [OData $metadata document](#service-metadata) at the `/redfish/v1/$metadata` URI.

-This document describes the resources available from the service root, and references additional metadata documents that describe the full set of resource types that the service exposes.

-Services shall not require authentication to retrieve the metadata document.

-##### OData service document request

-Redfish services shall expose an [OData Service Document](#odata-service-document) at the `/redfish/v1/odata` resource.
+* Service shall expose an [OData Service Document](#odata-service-document) at the `/redfish/v1/odata` URI.

-This service document provides a standard format in which to enumerate the resources that the service exposes, which enables generic hypermedia-driven OData clients to navigate to the service's resources.

-Services shall not require authentication to retrieve the OData service document.
+* Service shall not require authentication to retrieve the OData $metadata document or the OData Service document.

 #### Query parameters